ramesgop/PhotoGallery/README.md

 4. If we detect a scroll near to the end of currently fetched items, make call to fetch more results. pagesFetched in MainActivity is used to keep track of results fetched.
    Results received are added to end of the PhotosAdapter.

+## TODO
+1. Add caching for Images (using LRUCache) so that we do not download same images again in case we scroll back.
+2. Use interfaces for binding the different objects together.
+Currently directly using classes, move to Interfaces to abstract out the class implementation and dependency.
+3. More testing.

 ## Authors